OnderCataltepe/otsimo-task/README.md

 - Sorts by alphabetically

 ### Dynamic Meal Page
-- Find out the highest-quality version of a meal for a given budget
+- Finds out the highest-quality version of a meal for a given budget
 - The price and the quality of the meal should be dynamically calculated and updated when a customer chooses between different qualities of each ingredient.
 - Customers should be able to choose between different levels of quality options for each ingredient.
 - Ingredients should be listed with their levels of quality options.